parallelchain-io/pchain-client-cli/README.md

 --file <FILE> \
 --keypair-name <KEYPAIR_NAME>
 ```
-You will get following response if the transaction is accepted by your provider:
+You will get the following response if the transaction is accepted by your provider:
 ```sh
 {
   "API Response:": "Your Transaction has been received.",